wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-users-groups-approles/includes/2-users-groups.md

 Each of the account types supported provides slightly different options.
 However, each of the options includes all users in the organization where the app is registered.
 This means any user within the **All users** blade can sign in to your custom app.

 Microsoft identity does support restricting an app to a certain set of users or security groups within your tenant.
-The option to restrict an app to a specific set of users or security groups in a tenant works with the following types of applications:

-- applications configured for federated single sign-on with SAML-based authentication
-- application proxy applications that use Azure AD pre-authentication
-- applications built directly on the Azure AD application platform that use OAuth 2.0/OpenID Connect authentication after a user or admin as consented to that application

 To restrict an application to a subset of users, first enable the setting on the app by selecting the **Enterprise Applications** from the **All applications** menu item within the Azure AD admin center: